AdobeDocs/pass.en/help/authentication/authn-usecase.md

 ## Overview {#mvpd-authn-overview}

-The actual service provider (SP) role is held by a Programmer, but Adobe Pass authentication serves as the SP proxy for that Programmer.
-Using Adobe Pass authentication as an intermediary allows both MVPDs and Programmers to avoid having to customize their entitlement processes on a case-by-case basis.
+The actual service provider (SP) role is held by a Programmer, but Adobe Pass Authentication serves as the SP proxy for that Programmer.
+Using Adobe Pass Authentication as an intermediary allows both MVPDs and Programmers to avoid having to customize their entitlement processes on a case-by-case basis.

-The steps below present the sequence of events, using Adobe Pass authentication, when a Programmer requests authentication from an MVPD that supports SAML.
-Note that the Adobe Pass authentication Access Enabler component is active on the user's/subscriber's client.
+The steps below present the sequence of events, using Adobe Pass Authentication, when a Programmer requests authentication from an MVPD that supports SAML.
+Note that the Adobe Pass Authentication Access Enabler component is active on the user's/subscriber's client.
 From there, the Access Enabler facilitates all steps of the authentication flow.

 1. When the user requests access to protected content, the Access Enabler initiates authentication (AuthN) on behalf of the Programmer (SP).
 1. The SP's app presents an "MVPD Picker" to the user in order to obtain their Pay TV provider (MVPD).
 The SP then redirects the user's browser to the selected MVPD's identity provider (IdP) service.
 This is "**Programmer-initiated Login**".
 The MVPD sends the response of the IdP to Adobe's SAML assertion consumer service, where it is processed.